Nantha-1500/Test-case---generation/.github/copilot-instruction.md

 - Use headings, numbering, bullet points, and table content as requirement inputs.

-- If images or screenshots contain business rules that cannot be read clearly, mention them in CLARIFICATIONS_REQUIRED.md.

 - Do not ignore tables in the document.

 - Use tables as important business rule sources.